Cases study

 Odorous emissions from the waste water treatment plant

-The odour emissions of pet food companies are mainly related to the processing of raw materials and the various stages of drying, extrusion and mixing of ingredients.
+Odour emissions of pet food companies are mainly due to the processing of raw materials and various stages of drying, extrusion and mixing of ingredients.

-In the specific case of our client, the odour criticality was linked to the wastewater treatment plant serving the plant where raw materials are processed and into which the washing waters coming from the slaughtering and processing departments are conveyed.
+In our client’s specific case, the odour criticality was due to the wastewater treatment plant serving the plant where raw materials were processed and where to convey the washing waters coming from the slaughtering and processing departments.

-In particular, the critical issue concerned the sludge storage tanks, so we were asked to convey and treat the air coming from a floater and centrifuge room.
+In particular, the critical issue regarded sludge storage tanks.
+We were thus asked to convey and treat the air coming from a floater and centrifuge room.

-Since the area was already confined and also presented a cirticity related to the emission of contaminants, the treatment of the outgoing air using dry chemical-physical filtration technology was considered for the reduction of odours and pollutants.
+Since the area was already enclosed, but also presented critical aspects related to the emission of contaminants, we took into consideration the treatment of exhausted air by means of a dry chemical-physical filtration technology, to reduce odours and pollutants.

-After studying the situation and the analytical data provided by the customer on the effluent to be treated, our technicians drew up a customised design for the critical emission issue.
+After studying the situation and the analytical data provided by the customer on the effluent to be treated, our technicians drew up a customized design regarding the critical emission issue.

-We then installed a new air treatment filtration equipment with a DKFil® system complete with internal demister, inverter, fan and connection piping.
+We then implemented a new air treatment filtration equipment consisting of a DKFil® system complete with internal demister, inverter, fan and connection piping.

-The air purification unit was sized and designed according to the flow rate of the emission to be treated and the chemical and physical characteristics of the odorous molecules to be eliminated.
+The air treatment unit was sized and designed according to the flow rate of the emission to be treated and chemical and physical characteristics of the odorous molecules to be eliminated.

 The chemical-physical treatment system includes:

-• a chemo adsorption activity with neutralisation and chemical oxidation by suitable reagents present on the solid substrates making up the filtering bed;
+• a chemo adsorption activity with neutralization and chemical oxidation by means of suitable reagents present on the solid substrates making up the filtering bed;

-• and a physical adsorption activity by means of special extruded activated carbon substrates with a high specific surface area.
+• and a physical adsorption activity by means of special extruded activated carbon substrates having a high specific surface area.

-To optimise the process of filtration and treatment of the effluent, we have included an internal demister unit.
+To optimize the effluent filtration and treatment process, we included an internal demister unit.

-Its function is the pre-treatment of the air flow through separation of the condensed phase on a coalescing filter, to safeguard the filter bed and partially remove water-soluble substances.
+Its function is to pre-treat the airflow through separation of the condensed phase on a coalescing filter, to safeguard the filter bed and partially remove water-soluble substances.

-The condensed phase, separated from the flow, is collected at the bottom of the unit and discharged by means of a shut-off valve.
+The condensate, separated from the flow, is collected at the bottom of the unit and discharged by means of a shut-off valve.

 Achieved results

-Through the use of our DKFil® system, the customer has seen a significant improvement in critical odour levels, as evidenced by olfactometric investigations which revealed a reduction in odour concentration of 85%.
+Using our DKFil® system, the client has seen a significant improvement in critical odour levels, as evidenced by olfactometric investigations which revealed a reduction in odour concentration of 85%.

-In view of the excellent results obtained, the customer is considering installing a further filtration system to serve another critical area of the purifier.
+Because of the excellent results obtained, the client is considering installing a further filtration system to serve another critical area of the purifier.